 Many of the mountain farms around Les Gets welcome visitors to meet the animals and taste the local produce.
 At La Ferme de Caroline you can meet the cows and goats, join in with the milking and, from 4-7pm, taste the delicious farm produce.
 You can even stop for an evening meal, designed around the farm produce.
 Check the website for dates and opening times.

-If you love good food you won't be disappointed in Les Gets.
-Here is just a taste of places to discover...
+If you love good food, you won't be disappointed with what's on offer in Les Gets.
+Here is just a taste of places to discover.

-If you’re after a little retail therapy while you’re here there’s plenty of choice between Les Gets and nearby Morzine.
-In Les Gets you’ll find a couple of small supermarkets - Sherpa and Carrefour, a butcher, a great choice of boulangeries, plus the all important chocolate shop.
+If you’re after a little retail therapy while you’re holidaying in the French Alps, there’s plenty of choice between Les Gets and nearby Morzine.
+In Les Gets, you’ll find a couple of small supermarkets — a Sherpa and a Carrefour — as well as a butcher, a great choice of boulangeries for your daily bread, plus the all-important chocolate shop.

 Don’t miss the local market in Les Gets on Thursday mornings.
-Here you’ll find a good choice of cheeses and charcuterie plus local crafts on sale.
-Next to the Sherpa supermarket you’ll also find a Cremerie, which sells fabulous cheese, fresh milk and cream - they also have a restaurant below the shop which does amazing fondues.
+Here, you’ll find a good choice of cheeses and charcuterie plus local crafts on sale.
+Next to the Sherpa supermarket, you’ll also find a crèmerie (a dairy), which sells delicious cheese, fresh milk and cream.
+They also have a restaurant below the shop which does amazing fondues.

-Elsewhere in town you’ll find a pottery, gift shops, ski rental shops and a Maison de la Presse for books, magazines, toys and more.
-If you need a little more from your shopping head to Morzine where you’ll find a whole host of shops to explore.
+Elsewhere in town, you’ll find a pottery shop, gift shops, ski rental shops and a Maison de la Presse (newsagents) for books, magazines, toys and more.
+If you need a little more from your shopping day, head to Morzine where you’ll find a whole host of shops to explore.